-Guidelines for good videos¶
+Guidelines for good videos#

 The higher the number of pixels per individual, the more information to distinguish it from the rest.
 Notice that, on the downside, the additional information makes the algorithm less time-efficient.
 We recommend recording with the highest resolution possible and downscaling it later using the Resolution reduction parameter if needed.

 Illumination has to be as uniform as possible, so that the appearance of the animals is homogeneous along the video.
 We recommend using indirect light either by making the light reflect on the walls of the setup, or by covering the setup with a light diffuser.
-Although, we have also tracked videos with retro-illuminated arenas, recall that the tracking systems relies on visual features of the animals that this type of illumination could hide.
+Although we have also tracked videos with retro-illuminated arenas, recall that the tracking systems relies on visual features of the animals that this type of illumination could hide.

-Definition and focus¶
+Definition and focus#

 Images of individuals should be as sharp and focused as possible for their features to be clearly displayed along the entire video.
 When using wide apertures on the camera, the depth of field can be quite narrow.
 Make sure that the plane of the sensor of the camera is parallel to the plane of the arena so that animals are focused in all parts of it.
 In addition, exposition time (shutter speed) should be high enough so that animals do not appear blurred when moving at average speed.
 Blurred and out of focus images are more difficult to be identified correctly.

-Shadows projected by the individuals on the background can lead to a bad segmentation and hence, to a bad identification.
+Shadows projected by the individuals on the background can lead to a bad segmentation and, hence, to a bad identification.
 Shadows can be diffused by using a transparent base separated from an opaque background or by using a retro-illuminated arena.

-Variability in number of pixels per animal¶
+Variability in number of pixels per animal#

-The number of pixels in a blob is one of the criteria used to distinguish individual fish from crossings.
+The number of pixels in a blob is one of the criteria used to distinguish individual animals from crossings.
 An optimal video should fulfill the two following conditions.
 First, the number of pixels associated with each individual should vary as little as possible along the video.
-Second, the size an individual should vary as little as possible depending on its position in the arena.
+Second, the size of an individual should vary as little as possible depending on its position in the arena.
 In any case, strategies to avoid misidentification are put in place, even in case of variable animal sizes.